crcn/paperclip.js/README.md

 Paperclip is a data-bindable templating system inspired by [Mustache](https://github.com/janl/mustache.js/), [Angular](http://angularjs.org/), [Derby](http://derbyjs.com/), and [Knockout](http://knockoutjs.com/).
 It's supported on all major browsers: IE8+, Firefox, Chrome, Safari, Opera, as well as Node.js.

+Paperclip works by listening to [bindable](https://github.com/classdojo/bindable.js) objects, and updating the template if anything changes.
+Unlike angular.js, paperclip takes a more explicit approach to updating templates.
+If you want to change a value in a template manually, you can easily do so by calling `bindable.set(property, value)`.
+[Here's an example](http://jsfiddle.net/JTxdM/37/).

-Paperclip works by translating HTML directly to JavaScript.
+Paperclip translates HTML directly to JavaScript.
 For example, the following `hello.pc` file:

 ```html
 hello {{message}}!